ferasaljoudi/SimonGame/README.md

 </div>
 <br>

+1. <b>Initialization:</b>
-- When the code runs, the 4 LEDs will keep running as a classic Cylon Eye Scanner
+    - When the code runs, the 4 LEDs perform a classic Cylon Eye Scanner sequence.

+2. <b>Starting the Game:</b>
-- When the player pushes the blue button in the STM32, the classic Cylon Eye Scanner stops and the game starts by generating the first random light (the first round starts)
+    - The game begins when the player presses the blue button on the STM32.
+    - The Cylon Eye Scanner stops, and the first round starts by generating a random light sequence.

+3. <b>Player Interaction:</b>
-- The player has to mimic the light by pressing the appropriate button
+    - The player must mimic the light sequence by pressing the corresponding buttons within a limited time.
-- The player has a limited time to press the button
-- If the player succeeds, then the game moves to round two and adds an LED to the sequence.
-This will continue for 10 rounds
+    - If the player successfully replicates the sequence, a new light is added to the sequence for the next round.
+    - The game continues this way for up to 10 rounds.

+4. <b>Failure Condition:</b>
-- If the player fails to mimic the pattern in the time allotted, pressed the wrong button, or did not press the buttons in the correct sequence the failure sequence will occur
+    - If the player fails to mimic the pattern correctly, presses the wrong button, or runs out of time, a failure sequence is triggered.
-- In the failure sequence, the separated red LED will be blinking quickly for 3 seconds.
-Then the player will see the level he reached represented in binary by the 4 LEDs
+    - The separated red LED blinks quickly for 3 seconds to indicate failure.
+    - The level reached by the player is then displayed in binary using the 4 LEDs.

+5. <b>Winning Condition:</b>
-- If the player completes 10 rounds successfully, then the 4 LEDs will be blinking on and off together
+    - If the player successfully completes all 10 rounds, the 4 LEDs blink on and off together in celebration.

 <br>
 <div style="width: 100%;">